timdeschryver/timdeschryver.dev/blog/improve-the-user-experience-of-your-application-using-rxresource/index.md

 I recommend reading the articles I mentioned at the beginning of this article, as they provide a good overview of the technical aspects of the `resource` API.
 These articles also provide an in-depth explanation of how to make full use of the `resource` API using examples.

-The takeaway of this article is that you should not just simply replace observable steams with the `value()` signal, but also take advantage of the other built-in methods.
+The takeaway of this article is that you should not just simply replace observable streams with the `value()` signal, but also take advantage of the other built-in methods.